-Since to our knowledge there is no detailed information available on the actual quotas, we are forced to use a dummy for facing the risk of quotas.
-The dummy has the value 0 for developed countries, LDCs, and ACP countries, and the value 1 for all other countries.
+Since to our knowledge there is no detailed information available on the actual quotas, we are forced to use a dummy for facing the risk of quotas.18 The dummy has the value 0 for developed countries, LDCs, and ACP countries, and the value 1 for all other countries.
 Tariff equivalents could be an alternative, but it appears that tariff equivalents are only available for one or two years in the late 1990s.
-(See Appendix 3, Tables A4 and A5 for tariff equivalents for some countries).
-Even if actual quotas were available, there are problems.
-The MFA system was not transparent and had effect even when not binding (Linkins and Arce, 2002).
+Even if actual quotas were available, there would be problems: The MFA system was not transparent and had effect even when not binding (Linkins and Arce, 2002).
 For example, Francois et al. (2000:11) state that Japan and Switzerland did not impose MFA quotas, but "did send signals."